Day Hike 3: Pump Station Access off Rivermont Road to Cabe Lands Access off Howe Street

 - Difficulty: Moderate.

-- Camping: Primitive camping at the Cole Mill Access (see Finding Your Way); $13 per night.
+- Camping: Primitive camping near the Cole Mill Access.
 Go here for details.

 - Land manager: N.C.
 Division of Parks and Recreation.

 - Volunteer Task Force Leader: Fred Dietrich, firstname.lastname@example.org.

 - Piggyback trail: Laurel Bluffs Trail, Pump Station Trail